Antarctica Ski & Sail

 Mt Rennie | 4 | A number of worthwhile summits overlooked by the mighty Mt Francais |

 Mountain Guide: Sawback’s Tom Wolfe (UIAGM/IFMGA).
-Tom has done many ski and sail expeditions, throughout Svalbard and Norway.
-Tom and Phil have worked together numerous times in the arctic.
+Tom has done many ski and sail expeditions, throughout Svalbard, Norway and Antarctica.
+Tom and Phil have worked together numerous times on small and medium sized polar expeditions.

 Our Antarctica Trip is in a different category than any of our other trips.
 Snow conditions and trip length will vary greatly.
 There may be days when we don’t ski at all, but spend the day exploring the ice-fringes shores of the Antarctic Peninsula by foot or by sea kayak.
 Other days will be spent sailing from one venue to another.
 When conditions are right we’ll put the hammer down and try to get a big day in, but normally as a group taking into considerations the abilities of our team as a whole.